 Curriculum Music

 The Music Curriculum course covers the songs and music that accompanies the Morning Lesson curriculum for grades 1 - 8.
-In addition to this song material, music from the pentatonic flute (grades 1 and 2) and recorder curriculum (grades 3 - 8) are also included.
+In addition to learning songs, music from the pentatonic flute (grades 1 and 2) and recorder curriculum (grades 3 - 8) is also included.
 As the materials are presented, work continues on the basic musicianship skills of reading notes and rhythms and using the singing voice in a healthy manner.

 Math